sunfishcode/basic-text/docs/nfc.md

-NFC seems to be [by far the most widely used for text interchange], and mostly preserves the meaning of all practical Unicode text (see the following sections for more discussion), so it seems the best choice for the base text format.
+NFC seems to be [by far the most widely used for text interchange], and mostly preserves the meaning of all practical Unicode text (see the following sections for more discussion), so it seems the best choice for the [Plain Text] format.

-Requiring that everything be compatibility-normalized can eliminate several cases of visual ambiguity, and NFKC is a subset of NFC, so it seems the best choice for the restricted text format.
+Requiring that everything be compatibility-normalized can eliminate several cases of visual ambiguity, and NFKC is a subset of NFC, so it seems the best choice for the [Restricted Text] format.

 [by far the most widely used for text interchange]: https://sites.google.com/site/macchiato/unicode/nfc-faq#TOC-How-much-text-is-already-NFC-